 British citizens travelling from Britain will need to re-confirm status as it is changing regularly with regard to quarantine and entry requirements in both countries.

 For the latest information, try the Air France Travel Docs site as it is very up to date. https://airfrance.traveldoc.aero/

 2. What documentation will I need to get into France during COVID-19 times?

-Updated 13-June-2021.
+Updated 14-July-2021.
 The airline on which you travel into Europe will provide you with a link to the documentation you will need to enter Europe and/or France.
-You will need a RT-PCR test (a rapid PCR test) taken within 72 hours of your departure.
+You will need proof of vaccination (last shot 2 weeks or older), RT-PCR test or an antigen test taken within 72 hours of your departure.
 That may be the only documentation you need.
 Once on the airline, they may ask you to fill out a form for contact details while in France.

 3. What should I expect at immigration?

 Updated 14-July-2021.
 If the airline allows you on the flight, you will be allowed into the country.
 Immigration will ask for your passport and your reason for travel: tourism.
 They might, and have, in one guest’s experience (but not the others), asked to see your vaccination card or a photocopy of it.
 If you get an officious immigration officer, they might ask for proof of where you are staying but we would be very surprised if they did that.
 We can give you a rental contract if you would like.
 You might want to have handy the address of the apartment where you are staying.
 Everyone travelling in the last month have said it was easy and smooth.

 4. How open is France?
 Restaurants, cultural venues, etc.?